zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

     docker-compose up -d --build
 ```

+- **Wait 2 minutes for influxdb to create the database and become ready**
-- Open your browser to [YOURNASIP]:3000/dashboards and open the QNAP-collectd Dashboard
+- Open your browser to [YOURNASIP]:3000/dashboards
 - Login in with default credentials "user" "password"
+- Open the QNAP-collectd Dashboard
-- On the Dashboard select ALL in the Dropdown Menues at the top
+- On the Dashboard select ALL (or whichever you want to monitor) in the Dropdown Menues at the top
 - Select a refresh rate suiting your needs
+- Wait another 2 minutes for all panels to be populated

 **Modifying**